jasonLaster/backbone.wreqr-radio/README.md

-Backbone.Channel
+Backbone.WreqrChannel
 ================

-Backbone.Channel is a pattern for organizing multiple instances of `Backbone.Wreqr` into groups called channels.
+Backbone.WreqrChannel is a pattern for organizing multiple instances of `Backbone.Wreqr` into groups called channels.

 ### About